sudoyolo/cic-alumni/README.md

 # CIC Alumni Page
 To do:
-Design a draft static website and host it using GitHub Pages/Netify/any other tool (.com, .in domains will be paid; avoiding these).
+Design and draft a static website and host it using GitHub Pages/Netify/any other free domain tool (.com, .in domains will be paid; avoiding these).
 Click [here](https://github.com/Vivekumar08/cic-conference) for Inspiration/Starting Point and see its deployment [here](https://cic-conference.netlify.app).